pablogila/aton/README.md

 # Documentation

-The full Aton documentation is available [online](https://pablogila.github.io/Aton/).
+The full ATON documentation is available [online](https://pablogila.github.io/ATON/).
 An offline version of the documentation is found at `docs/aton.html`.
-Code examples are included in the [`Aton/examples/`](https://github.com/pablogila/Aton/tree/main/examples) folder.
+Code examples are included in the [`ATON/examples/`](https://github.com/pablogila/ATON/tree/main/examples) folder.

 ## Interfaces for ab-initio codes